Secure your connection with OAuth 2.0

 https://integration-api.tangocard.com/raas/v2/customers

-1. In the Tango API test console, navigate to a Tango API function you want to test, such as Customers.
+1. Navigate to a Tango API function you want to test, such as Customers.
+We recommend you to try in the Tango API test console first:

 3. Enter your token.